Marksville, Louisiana

 Marksville is a small city in and the parish seat of Avoyelles Parish, Louisiana, United States.
-The population was 5,702 at the 2010 census, an increase of 165 over the 2000 tabulation of 5,537.
+As of the 2020 census, Marksville had a population of 5,065.

 Louisiana's first land-based casino, Paragon Casino Resort, opened in Marksville in June 1994.
 It is operated by the federally recognized Tunica-Biloxi Indian Tribe, which has a reservation in the parish.